Winter Activities

 Cross-Country Skiing and Snowshoeing

 Cross-country skiing and snowshoeing at Mesa Verde can be a very peaceful experience.
-Many times you may be the only person around.
 Because most of the trees are bare, wildlife is more visible in the winter.
 You may even be able to find their tracks in the snow.
+Many times you are the only person around.

-Groomed cross-country ski and snowshoe trails will be available once there is an appreciable amount of snow and the park has begun to groom the trails.
-The following trails are available.
-See below for trail details.
+Groomed cross-country ski and snowshoe trails will be available once there is an appreciable amount of snow and the park has begun to groom the trails. .
+See the trails section below for details on where to ski, snowshoe, and hike.

 • Do not walk on ski trails.

-Free snowshoe rentals are available at the visitor center and at the museum.
+Free snowshoe rentals are available at the visitor center before noon each day.

 • Adult and child sizes are available.